background

 Snakes

-What to Do if your bitten by a venomous snake - good information!
+What to Do if you're bitten by a venomous snake - good information!

 Photographing Snakes

-If you're going to go out and look for a snake in the desert there is a few precautions you can take to increase safety.
-If you're hesitant at all then don't go.
+If you're going to go out and look for snakes in the desert there are a few precautions you can take to increase safety.
 This is serious business and shouldn't be taken lightly.
 Using snake chaps and a camera with a remote release and an extension for the camera is a good idea.
 The desert can be a remote place and safety when interacting with potentially dangerous wildlife should be considered.
 Some reptiles are very slow moving and docile in appearance.
 Don't let that fool you, they can move fast!
-Most will try to get away when confronted while some will stand their ground and defend themsleves against what they perceive as a threat.
-Having a partner to hold a light and keep an eye out for you is very helpful.
-All Things that should be considered!
+Most will try to get away when confronted, but some will stand their ground and defend themselves against what they perceive as a threat.
+Having a partner to hold a light and keep an eye out for you is also very helpful.

 Photographing Snakes: